 Early Notables of the Arnele family (pre 1700)

 More information is included under the topic Early Arnele Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Arnele family to the New World and Oceana
+Migration of the Arnele family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Arnele arrived in North America very early: Joseph Emsley, who settled in Philadelphia in 1864; John Emsley, who settled in Delaware in 1850; J.J.
 Emslie, who settled in San Francisco in 1853; Alexander Elmslie, who settled in Philadelphia in 1802.